changmw/chang-cantontese-input/cobol/readme.txt

 This is a General Ledger System coded with RM Cobol for DOS.
-It's a 4-person team project for a COBOL programming module.
+It's a 4-person team project for CS0951-3 WORKSHOP I-III of Pro.
+Diploma in Computer Studies.